How To Make Leave In Conditioner

 Avocado oil is also brilliant for preventing breakage, protecting hair from heat damage, and detangling hair.
 Detangling hair is a great benefit in a leave-in conditioner, especially if you have curly hair, as you can comb through your hair with ease.

-Aloe vera gel is another brilliant moisturizing ingredient, along with protecting hair from heat and UV damage.
+Aloe vera gel is also beneficial for curly hair is another brilliant moisturizing ingredient, along with protecting hair from heat and UV damage.
 It seals the hair strand and strengthens each hair strand.

 DIY Aloe Vera Leave-In Conditioner: